 A trivial example¶

-Increment adds 1 to the value of its parameter
+Increment, adds 1 to the value of its parameter

-The SPARK Global aspect specifies that
+The SPARK Global aspect says that

 Incrementdoes indeed perform an increment of

-X, that is, the value of
+X: the value of

 The Programming Language¶